urbanjost/M_matrix/README.md

  -->
 ## Simple Configuration File Example

-Given a simple configuration file similiar to a NAMELIST, YAML, JSON, INI, CUE, XML or TOML file ...
+Given a simple configuration file similar to a NAMELIST, YAML, JSON, INI, CUE, XML or TOML file ...
 ```text
 // a simple string